ReadyTalk/dns-geo-analyzer/README.md

 You can enable this by setting the IPSTACK_API_KEY env variable.
 This will use your api key to lookup geolocation data.

 WARNING: This will use up your API calls.
-Don't make too many
+Don't make too many like I did an destroy your API limit in 2 days.

 ### Elasticsearch